coursera79/getdatacourseproject/CodeBook.md

-tBodyGyro.std.X         Average for this subject and activity   numeric, range -1 to 1 tBodyGyro.std.Y         of the standard deviation of the tBodyGyro.std.Z         tBodyGuro feature, with a separate
+tBodyGyro.std.X         Average for this subject and activity   numeric, range -1 to 1 tBodyGyro.std.Y         of the standard deviation of the tBodyGyro.std.Z         tBodyGyro feature, with a separate
                         column per dimension.

 tBodyGyroJerk.std.X     Average for this subject and activity   numeric, range -1 to 1